anic17/anic17/README.md

 ## 🚀 What I'm Working On

-I am currently focusing my efforts on **[Newtrodit](https://github.com/anic17/Newtrodit)**, a console text editor written in C.
+I am currently focusing my efforts on **[Newtrodit](https://github.com/anic17/Newtrodit)**, a lightweight console text editor written in C.

-> 📣 **Update:**
+>  **Under Construction:**
-> 🚧 Newtrodit is undergoing a complete code rework, which will significantly enhance its performance, cross-compatibility, support for 24-bit RGB colors and modularity.
-Additionally, it will offer full Unicode support and the handling of binary files! 🚧
+> 🚧 Newtrodit is undergoing a complete code rework to significantly enhance performance, cross-compatibility, and modularity.
+Upcoming features include 24-bit RGB colors, full Unicode support, and binary file handling! 🚧

 Be sure to check out my **[other projects](https://anic17.github.io)**!
 My website gets updated and polished frequently and contains everything you need to use my programs.